Anyway, one thing I had wondered about when I first got a cold in Japan was, “How much does going to the doctor’s cost in Japan?”

 I’d already visited the same small clinic before, about a year ago, so my name was already in the system.
 But, if your name isn’t in the system, it is possible to register quickly by filling out a simple form with your name and address and other simple questions.
 Then, the nurse asked me my symptoms and took my temperature.
 This all took less than five minutes.

 After that, I waited about five minutes before I was called into the doctor’s office.
-In less than five minutes, the doctor had determined that, yes, I did in fact have a cold (he checked my pulse, breathing, and asked about symptoms), and sent me out with a prescription for three medicines: a cough suppressant, an antibiotic, and an aspirin.
+In less than five minutes, the doctor had determined that, yes, I did in fact have a cold (he checked my pulse, breathing, and asked about symptoms).
+He sent me out with a prescription for three medicines: a cough suppressant, an antibiotic, and an aspirin.

 So, going next door to the pharmacy, I had to wait a little bit longer.
 It took about ten minutes for the prescription to be filled.
 Without NHI, the bill would have been 2,350 yen for the three medicines, but I only had to pay 30%, which came out to be 710 yen.